Malice (1997 video game): Plot

+The game is set in the year 2230.
+The player assumes the role of a bandana-wearing mercenary named Damage.
+Working for Colonel Bossman and his underground crime syndicate, B.O.S.S., the player is pitted against Bossman's main rival, Takahiro Industries.
+Takahiro Industries has its own security, too, with an army of guards as well as various sophisticated robots.
+Damage has to fight these, going through futuristic environments in order to assassinate Takahiro himself.

 Reception

-Press reactions to Malice were generally high in praise, with the game earning positive reviews from all publications featured.
+Press reactions to Malice were generally high in praise, with the game earning positive reviews.
 Online publication Adrenaline Vault gave the game 4.5/5 and it won their "Best Addon Award" in 1997.
 PC Gamer UK gave the game their "Game of Distinction Award" in 1997.
-PC Zone also praised the game, noting favourably how well Malice managed to get away from the original Quake and awarded the game 80%.
+PC Zone also praised the game, noting how well Malice differentiated itself from the original Quake and awarded the game 80%.
+GamesZone praised the environments, and how they reflected real-world settings and not just "an abstract fantasy-techno-horror mixture".
+They would compare the game favourably to the then recently released Quake II demo, and awarded the game 90%.